Fariborz Pakseresht (Fair'-borz Pahk'-ser-esht) became the Director of the Oregon Department of Human Services (ODHS) in September 2017.

 Eric Moore, Chief Financial Officer

-In July 2008 Eric moved to the Children Adults and Families Division of DHS and became the Chief Financial Officer of DHS in July 2011.
+In July 2008 Eric moved to the Children Adults and Families Division of ODHS and became the Chief Financial Officer of ODHS in July 2011.

 Eric received a BS in Philosophy from the University of Wisconsin - Madison and a Juris Doctorate from Northwestern School of Law at Lewis and Clark.